Is Temple Grandin the right school for me?

 - Wish to improve themselves, in both their strengths and challenges

-- Benefit from a secondary program that has an emphasis on social skill development
+- Benefit from a secondary program that puts equal emphasis on social and academic development

-- Have above average to average intelligence as measured by a standardized assessment
+- Average to above-average intelligence, as measured by a standardized cognitive assessment

-- Able to interact positively with peers and adults in the school and community setting
+- Consistent ability to interact positively with peers and adults in the school and community setting